Shell, Chevron likely to win Ukraine shale gas deals

 Western energy groups, especially in the United States, are ahead of Russian firms in developing the controversial technology of fracking (hydraulic fracturing).
 Environmentalists say the practice, which involves injecting chemical-laced water into underground wells, may contaminate groundwater and trigger earth tremors.

-However, Ukraine has no strong green movement that could put real pressure on the government over the issue.
+However, Ukraine gas no strong green movement that could put real pressure on the government over the issue.

 The winners of the tender will enter production sharing agreements with state firm Nadra Ukrainy and SPK-GeoService, a privately-owned Ukrainian company picked by the government as its partner in a separate tender this year.